-A proper delivery is defined as releasing the ball below the waist.
+A proper delivery is defined as releasing the ball below the waist and from a kneeling or standing position.
+A participant may roll a ball from a seated position in a wheelchair or standing position.
 NOTE: Releasing the ball below the waist is a safety precaution to maximize ball control.

-Penalty - A ball released above the waist will be considered a dead ball.
+Penalty - A ball released above the waist or from a sitting/laying position will be considered a dead ball

-For those athletes requiring it, a ramp may be used.
-See Section 8 for more information on ramps.
+For those athletes requiring it, see Section 8 for more information on ramps.